emin-skrijelj/arch-automated-installation/README.md

 ## Second Usage
 You can download an automated arch installation as a .iso file <a href="https://mega.nz/file/iloDkQCb#n9zsLtwbjZFj8K5uIbXuOgjBIkoTf1eIdAP1J678DEk">HERE</a>
-Just make an bootable usb drive with this .iso file and your auto installation arch linux as .iso file will be ready to go :D
+Just make an bootable usb drive with this .iso file and your auto installation arch linux as .iso file will be ready to go :D (note: this .iso file is a bit outdated since it hasn't been updates since this summer, there are some chances you get some error through the installation while downloading some packages.)